 Searching for what to do in Chicago this May?
 Here are the best things to do in Chicago in May (from a local).

 May is usually a good month to visit Chicago.
-Temperatures are typically pleasant enought to enjoy Chicago’s many outdoor activities.
+Temperatures are typically pleasant enough to enjoy Chicago’s many outdoor activities.
 Plus the popular attractions are less crowded before the busy tourist season starts around Memorial Day weekend.

 For out of town visitors, please note that the weather in Chicago in May is very unpredictable and temperatures can vary greatly.
 Be prepared for winter, spring or summer like temperatures (sometimes all in one day!) as well as rain.
 Make sure to pack a travel umbrella, layers and check the weather right before your visit to know what to expect.